JoeyStanley/jekyll-for-designers/cv.md

 *Professionalization Workshops*
 <ul style = "margin-left: 2em">
     <li>How to make an Academic Poster: An Opinionated Tutorial.
 Workshop given to members of the BYU Linguistics Department.
 Provo, UT.
+March 10, 2022.</li>
+    <li>How to make an Academic Poster: An Opinionated Tutorial.
+Workshop given to members of the BYU Linguistics Department.
+Provo, UT.
 October 20, 2021.
         <a href="/downloads/190911-poster_workshop.pdf" class="slides" target ="_blank" title="download the handout for this presentation"></a> </li>
     <li>A workshop on preparing conference abstracts.
 Given by invitation by the Linguistics Club at the University of Georgia.
 Athens, GA.
 March 5, 2020.